 The other day our friend Jim Lewis showed up at the house with two sets of Mighty Bite fishing lures that he had just gotten in the mail.
 Jim said according to the infomercial he had watched, these things are surefire fish killers, so he bought a set for him and one for us.

-Looking at them and all of the goodies that came with them, like rattlers and scent sticks you insert into the lure bodies, and reading some of the reviews posted online on various sites, and on YouTube, I think they might indeed attract the attention of some of the local fish.
+Looking at them and all of the goodies that came with them, like rattlers and scent sticks you REPLACE INTO the lure bodies, and reading some of the reviews posted online on various sites, and on YouTube, I think they might indeed attract the attention of some of the local fish.

 We were hoping to get out yesterday and give them a try, but with winds in the 15 to 20 mile per hour range predicted for the coast, we thought better of it.
 Kite flying would be fun, but with all those spring breakers on the beach right now, like the two I had a picture of in yesterday’s blog, I think it would just be too distracting to concentrate on flying.